nock/nock/README.md

 nock.disableNetConnect();
 ```

-So, if you try to request any host not 'nocked', it will thrown an `NetConnectNotAllowedError`.
+So, if you try to request any host not 'nocked', it will throw a `NetConnectNotAllowedError`.

 ```js
 nock.disableNetConnect();